Money Matters

 The bottom line is that costs in the restaurant industry are higher than most.

-Pair that with the fact that pricing in the sector is highly competitive and it comes as no surprise that margins seem relatively low.
+When you combine that with highly competitive pricing, it is no surprise that margins often look relatively low.

-That being said, the overall numbers for restaurants in the UK are encouraging.
+That said, the overall numbers for restaurants in the UK are encouraging.

 When it comes to calculating profit margins for your restaurant, there are two types you need to know about: gross profit and net profit margins, respectively.